Teaching and Learning Policy

 - Competitive sports events

-Students are grouped primarily according to their level of learning disability.
-The students’ additional difficulties (e.g. Communication needs, complex health needs, sensory needs, behaviour and mental health needs) are then taken into consideration before grouping.
+Students are grouped primarily according to their level of learning, additional needs (e.g. Communication needs, complex health needs, sensory needs, emotional, social and mental health needs) and preferred learning styles.
+Once the students have been grouped destinations are then considered to confirm the students are in the best pathway.

 Organisation of Learning

-The distribution of the curriculum various depending on individual and class needs.
+The distribution of the curriculum varies depending on individual and class needs.
 A number of our students also have very personalised and individual timetables.

-The Whole curriculum is largely delivered by class teachers.
-Within Key Stage 3 a significant proportion of the curriculum is largely delivered by their pastoral teacher and for some lessons by specialist teachers (e.g. ICT, PE, RE, Science, Music and Art).
-Within the Key stage 4 curriculum (red and blue pathways) students stay with their pastoral teacher for PSHE and Life Skills and receive other lessons from subject specialists.
-Our provision for our PMLD students and students with very complex and challenging behaviours (yellow pathway) are mainly taught by their class teacher through all key stages and the sixth form.
-These classes adopt a topic/themed approach to planning.
-Within the red and blue sixth form pathways students are taught predominantly by their pastoral teacher and have subject specialists for English and Maths.
-Where appropriate we also use visits, visitors and Out of Hours Learning (residential, after school clubs, holiday projects etc) to support the curriculum within all Key Stages.
+Generally the class teacher largely delivers the whole curriculum.
+At Key Stage 3 for red and blue pathways a significant proportion of the curriculum is delivered by the pastoral teacher, apart some lessons that are delivered by specialist teachers (e.g. ICT, PE, Science, Music and Art).
+At Key stage 4 for red and blue pathways students stay with their pastoral teacher for at least PSHE and Life Skills and receive other lessons from subject specialists.
+At sixth form students in the red and blue pathways are taught predominantly by their pastoral teacher and have subject specialists for English and Maths, they spend two days following their chosen vocational pathway or on a work placement.
+In yellow pathway the students are taught by their class teacher through all key stages 3, 4 and 5, these classes adopt a topic/themed approach.
+Where appropriate we also use visits, visitors and Out of Hours Learning (residential, after school clubs, holiday projects etc) to support the curriculum.

 Personal priority needs